joshbegley/nyt-latest/README.md

 **Randy Meisner, Founding Member of the Eagles, Dies at 77**\
-`Meisner, the group’s original bassist, helped form the band in 1971.`\
+`Meisner, the group’s original bass player, helped form the band in 1971.`\
 https://nytimes.com/2023/07/27/us/randy-meisner-dead.html?searchResultPosition=1

 **Senate Passes Bipartisan Defense Bill, Setting Up a Clash With the House**\